 Here are 17 foods that may help regulate your blood sugar.

-Test-tube, animal, and human studies have shown that sulforaphane-rich broccoli extract has powerful antidiabetic effects, helping enhance insulin sensitivity and reduce blood sugar and markers of oxidative stress (
+Test-tube, animal, and a few human studies have shown that sulforaphane-rich broccoli extract has potent antidiabetic effects, helping enhance insulin sensitivity and reduce blood sugar and oxidative stress markers (

-Broccoli sprouts are concentrated sources of glucosinolates like glucoraphanin, and they’ve been shown to help promote insulin sensitivity and reduce blood sugar levels in people with type 2 diabetes when supplemented as a powder or extract (
+Broccoli sprouts are concentrated sources of glucosinolates such as glucoraphanin.
+Research suggests that these compounds help promote insulin sensitivity and reduce blood sugar levels in people with type 2 diabetes when supplemented as a powder or extract (

-Keep in mind that the best way to enhance the availability of sulforaphane is to enjoy broccoli and broccoli sprouts raw or lightly steamed, or to add active sources of myrosinase like mustard seed powder to cooked broccoli (
+The best way to enhance the availability of sulforaphane is to enjoy broccoli and sprouts raw or lightly steamed or add active sources of myrosinase, such as mustard seed powder, to cooked broccoli (

-Seafood, including fish and shellfish, offers a valuable source of protein, healthy fats, vitamins, minerals, and antioxidants that may help regulate blood sugar levels.
+Seafood, including fish and shellfish, is a valuable source of protein, healthy fats, vitamins, minerals, and antioxidants that may help regulate blood sugar levels.

-Protein is essential for blood sugar control.
-It helps slow digestion and prevents post-meal blood sugar spikes, as well as increases feelings of fullness.
-Plus, it may help prevent overeating and promote excess body fat loss, two effects that are essential for healthy blood sugar levels (
+Protein is essential for blood sugar management.
+It helps slow digestion, prevents postmeal blood sugar spikes, and increases feelings of fullness.
+Plus, it may help prevent overeating and promote excess body fat loss, two essential effects for healthy blood sugar levels (

-A high intake of fatty fish like salmon and sardines has been shown to help improve blood sugar regulation.
+A high intake of fatty fish such as salmon and sardines has been shown to help improve blood sugar regulation.

-For example, a study in 68 adults with overweight or obesity who consumed 26 ounces (750 grams) of fatty fish per week had significant improvements in post-meal blood sugar levels, compared with those who consumed lean fish (
+For example, in a small study with 68 participants, adults with overweight or obesity who consumed 26 ounces (oz), or 750 grams (g), of fatty fish per week had significant improvements in postmeal blood sugar levels compared with those who consumed lean fish (

 Brightly colored and packed with fiber and antioxidants, pumpkin is a great choice for blood sugar regulation.
-In fact, pumpkin is used as a traditional diabetic remedy in many countries like Mexico and Iran (
+Pumpkin is a traditional diabetes remedy in many countries, including Mexico and Iran (

-Pumpkin is high in carbs called polysaccharides, which have been studied for their blood-sugar-regulating potential.
-Treatments with pumpkin extracts and powders have been shown to significantly decrease blood sugar levels in both human and animal studies (
+Pumpkin is high in carbs called polysaccharides, which have been studied for their blood sugar-regulating potential.
+Treatments with pumpkin extracts and powders have been shown to significantly decrease blood sugar levels in both limited human studies and animal studies (

-However, more research is needed to determine how whole pumpkin, such as when it’s eaten roasted or steamed, may benefit blood sugar.
+However, more research is needed to determine how whole pumpkins may benefit blood sugar.

-A 2018 study in 40 people found that consuming 2 ounces (65 grams) of pumpkin seeds reduced post-meal blood sugar by up to 35%, compared with a control group (
+A small 2018 study with 40 participants found that consuming 2 oz (65 g) of pumpkin seeds reduced postmeal blood sugar by up to 35% compared with a control group (

 Research has shown that eating nuts may be an effective way to help regulate blood sugar levels.

-A study in 25 people with type 2 diabetes demonstrated that consuming both peanuts and almonds throughout the day as part of a low carb diet reduced both fasting and post-meal blood sugar levels (
+In a small study of 25 people with type 2 diabetes, consuming both peanuts and almonds throughout the day as part of a low carb diet reduced fasting and postmeal blood sugar levels (

-Okra is a fruit that’s commonly utilized like a vegetable.
-It’s a rich source of blood-sugar-lowering compounds like polysaccharides and flavonoid antioxidants (
+Okra is a fruit that’s commonly used like a vegetable.
+It’s a rich source of blood sugar-lowering compounds such as polysaccharides and flavonoid antioxidants (

-In Turkey, okra seeds have long been used as a natural remedy to treat diabetes due to their potent blood-sugar-lowering properties (
+Okra seeds may be beneficial as a natural remedy for diabetes due to their potent blood sugar-lowering properties (

 Rhamnogalacturonan, the main polysaccharide in okra, has been identified as a powerful antidiabetic compound.
 Plus, okra contains the flavonoids isoquercitrin and quercetin 3-O-gentiobioside, which help reduce blood sugar by inhibiting certain enzymes (

-Although animal studies suggest that okra has powerful antidiabetic properties, human research studies are needed.
+Although animal studies suggest that okra has potent antidiabetic properties, human research studies are needed.

-Flax seeds are rich in fiber and healthy fats and well known for their health benefits.
-Specifically, flax seeds may help reduce blood sugar levels.
+Flaxseed is rich in fiber and healthy fats and may help reduce blood sugar levels.

-In an 8-week study in 57 people with type 2 diabetes, those who consumed 7 ounces (200 grams) of 2.5% fat yogurt containing 1 ounce (30 grams) of flax seeds per day experienced significant reductions in HbA1c, compared with those who consumed plain yogurt (
+In an 8-week study of 57 people with type 2 diabetes, those who consumed 7 oz (200 g) of 2.5% fat yogurt containing 1 oz (30 g) of flaxseed each day experienced significant reductions in HbA1c — a marker of long-term blood sugar regulation — compared with those who consumed plain yogurt (

-What’s more, a review of 25 controlled studies found that eating whole flax seeds led to significant improvements in blood sugar control (
+Moreover, a review of 25 controlled studies found that eating whole flaxseed led to significant improvements in blood sugar regulation (

-Beans and lentils are rich in nutrients, such as magnesium, fiber, and protein, that can help lower blood sugar.
+Beans and lentils are rich in magnesium, fiber, and protein.
+These nutrients may be able to help lower blood sugar.
 They’re particularly high in soluble fiber and resistant starch, which help slow digestion and may improve blood sugar response after meals (

-For example, a study in 12 women demonstrated that adding black beans or chickpeas to a rice meal significantly reduced post-meal blood sugar levels, compared with eating rice alone (
+For example, a study of 12 women demonstrated that adding black beans or chickpeas to a rice meal significantly reduced postmeal blood sugar levels compared with eating rice alone (

-Fermented foods like kimchi and sauerkraut are packed with health-promoting compounds, including probiotics, minerals, and antioxidants, and eating them has been associated with improved blood sugar and insulin sensitivity (
+Fermented foods such as kimchi and sauerkraut contain health-promoting compounds, including probiotics, minerals, and antioxidants.
+Research associates these compounds with improved blood sugar and insulin sensitivity (

-Eating chia seeds may help benefit blood sugar control.
-Studies have linked chia seed consumption to reductions in blood sugar levels and improvements in insulin sensitivity.
+Eating chia seeds may benefit blood sugar regulation.
+Some studies link chia seed consumption to reductions in blood sugar levels and improvements in insulin sensitivity.

-A 2020 review of 17 animal studies concluded that chia seeds may help improve insulin sensitivity and blood sugar control, as well as potentially reduce disease risk, including the risk of diabetes (
+A 2020 review of 17 animal studies concluded that chia seeds might help improve insulin sensitivity and blood sugar regulation and potentially reduce disease risk, including the risk of diabetes (

-Also, a study in 15 healthy adults showed that participants who received 1 ounce (25 grams) of ground chia seeds alongside 2 ounces (50 grams) of a sugar solution had a 39% reduction in blood sugar levels, compared with those who consumed the sugar solution alone (
+Also, a study of 15 healthy adults showed that participants who received 1 oz (25 g) of ground chia seeds alongside 2 oz (50 g) of a sugar solution had a 39% reduction in blood sugar levels compared with those who consumed the sugar solution alone (

-Kale is often described as a “superfood” — and for good reason.
-It’s packed with compounds that may help decrease blood sugar levels, including fiber and flavonoid antioxidants.
+People often describe kale as a “superfood” — and for a good reason.
+It contains multiple compounds that may help decrease blood sugar levels, including fiber and flavonoid antioxidants.

-A study that included 42 Japanese adults demonstrated that consuming either 7 or 14 grams of kale-containing foods with a high carb meal significantly decreased post-meal blood sugar levels, compared with a placebo (
+A study that included 42 Japanese adults demonstrated that consuming either 7 or 14 g of kale-containing foods with a high carb meal significantly decreased postmeal blood sugar levels compared with placebo (

-Numerous studies have linked berry intake with improved blood sugar control.
-Berries are loaded with fiber, vitamins, minerals, and antioxidants, and they make an excellent choice for people with blood sugar management issues.
+Numerous studies link berry intake with improved blood sugar regulation.
+Berries contain fiber, vitamins, minerals, and antioxidants, and all of this makes them an excellent choice for people with blood sugar management issues.

-A 2019 study found that eating 2 cups (250 grams) of red raspberries with a high carb meal significantly reduced post-meal insulin and blood sugar in adults with prediabetes, compared with a control group (
+A 2019 study found that eating 2 cups (250 g) of red raspberries with a high carb meal significantly reduced postmeal insulin and blood sugar in adults with prediabetes compared with a control group (